New York State Bar Association Urges U.N. To Launch War Crimes Tribunal To Investigate Russian Federation’s Invasion of Ukraine

 “During our nearly 150-year history, the New York State Bar Association has been a champion of the rule of law and human rights.
 We must establish a tribunal to make certain that justice is served,” said association President Sherry Levin Wallach.

-With tensions growing between Russia and Ukraine in late 2021, the New York State Bar Association established a Ukraine chapter, partnering with the Ukraine Bar Association.
+With tensions growing between Russia and Ukraine in late 2021, the New York State Bar Association established a Ukraine chapter, partnering with the Ukrainian Bar Association.
 Early this year, the association’s International Section launched a task force to help collect evidence of war crimes, assist refugees, provide humanitarian relief and aid displaced lawyers.

 “Every lawyer in the United States and around the globe has a stake in making sure that the rule of law is upheld in Ukraine,” said Scott M. Karson, a past president of the association and co-chair of the Ukraine Task Force along with Serhiy Hoshovsky and Ed Lenci.
 “We must hold leaders and soldiers accountable for war crimes.”